-My goals are to find those poets and writers who have something big to say in as few words as possible.
-Those who can touch someone’s heart in a meaningful way by leaving the reader saying wow, feeling an epiphany or just loudly internally screaming YES!
+I aim to find those poets and writers with something big to say in as few words as possible.
+Those who can touch someone’s heart in a meaningful way by leaving the reader saying wow, feeling an epiphany, or just loudly internally screaming YES!
 The hope is to turn those memorable pieces into an annual anthology.
-I’d like to leave readers feeling we may think small but we are mighty wordsmiths!
+I’d like to leave readers feeling we may think small, but we are mighty wordsmiths!

-So join me by participating in this venture or help me find those poets out there who have much to say, and offer it in a way which is, as they say – “short, sweet and to the point.”
+So join me by participating in this venture, or help me find those poets out there who have much to express and offer it in a way that is, as they say – “short, sweet, and to the point.”

 I’m in awe of anyone who is determined to put themselves out there to showcase their thoughts and feelings on any subject.
 Thank you for your willingness to be a part of this with me!